ecmwf/climetlab/docs/installing.rst

 No conda package has been created yet, pip install can be used in a conda environment.

-TODO : Create a conda package for climetlab.
+TODO : Create a conda package for CliMetLab.

 Troubleshooting